rd--/stsc3/md/c-smalltalk.md

 - implicit grouping of message argument expressions
 - a notation for binding variables when they are declared

+C-Smalltalk files have the extension `.stc`.

+The `stc` Emacs mode includes keybindings to translate C-Smalltalk expressions to Smalltalk, and then forward the translation to a Smalltalk interpreter.

 ## Relation to SuperCollider Syntax

 C-Smalltalk utilises a subset of the SuperCollider syntax as an alternate notation for writing Smalltalk programs.